microsoft/BotBuilder-Samples/samples/javascript_nodejs/23.facebook-events/README.md

 - Install the Bot Framework emulator from [here](https://github.com/microsoft/botframework-emulator/releases)

-## Connect to bot using Bot Framework Emulator **v4**
+## Connect to the bot using Bot Framework Emulator
 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

+# Enable Facebook Channel

+The final step to test Facebook-specific features is to publish your bot for the Facebook channel.
+The Bot Framework makes this very easy, and the detailed steps are explained in the [Bot Framework Channel Documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-facebook?view=azure-bot-service-4.0).

 # Deploy this bot to Azure
-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure][40] for a complete list of deployment instructions.
+To learn more about deploying a bot to Azure, see [Deploy your bot to Azure][https://aka.ms/azuredeployment] for a complete list of deployment instructions.

 # Further reading